-Hawkes Architecture are the only architectural practice in the UK to specialise in the design of Para 79 houses of exceptional quality and innovative nature of design.
-We have an enviable track record and have obtained consent on each and every occasion proposals have been submitted under this unique UK planning policy.
-Often these projects have been in highly sensitive areas of the open countryside, including Green Belt, AONB and even within a Scheduled Ancient Monument.
+Hawkes Architecture are the only architectural practice in the UK to almost exclusively specialise in the design of Para 79 houses of exceptional quality and innovative nature of design.
+We have an enviable track record and have an unparalleled level of success obtaining consent for proposals submitted under this unique UK planning policy.
+Often these projects have been in highly sensitive areas of the open countryside, including Green Belt, AONBs, Heritage Coast and even within a Scheduled Ancient Monument.

 Prior to 1997 The Planning Act of 1947 had instilled a ‘no new houses in the countryside’ philosophy in planning.

 In 1997 the then Environment Secretary, John Gummer, revised Planning Policy Guidance 7: Countryside to include the following.
 PPG 7 Paragraph 3.21 was the first iteration of what we now know as 'Para 79'.

 Paragraph 3.21 stated that new house building in the open countryside should be strictly controlled.
 It went on to say;

 • The fact that a single house on a particular site would be unobtrusive is not by itself a good argument; it could be repeated too often.

 • Isolated new houses in the countryside require special justification.

 • An isolated new house . . . may . . . be justified if it is clearly of the highest quality, is truly outstanding in terms of its architecture and landscape design, and would significantly enhance its immediate setting and wider surroundings.
 Proposals for such development would need to demonstrate that proper account had been taken of the defining characteristics of the local area.